ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/kafka.md

 - An empty Map for a null Avro Map
 - A named Tuple with all default/zero values for a null Avro Record

-ClickPipes does not currently support schemas that contain other Avro Unions (this may change in the future with the maturity of the new Variant data type).
+ClickPipes does not currently support schemas that contain other Avro Unions (this may change in the future with the maturity of the new ClickHouse Variant and JSON data types).
 If the Avro schema contains a "non-null" union, ClickPipes will generate an error when attempting to calculate a mapping between the Avro schema and Clickhouse column types.

 #### Avro Schema Management